FaharasNET

 Customize your tool to fit your needs.
 Add subcategories for important expenses.
 This makes your budget easier to manage.

-Set budget amounts based on your spending.
-Use real figures as your starting point.
+Set budget amounts based on your actual spending patterns.
+Use real figures as your baseline.
 Adjust these as you improve your finances.

 Try both old and new systems for a month.
 This helps catch any missing transactions.
 It’s a small step to avoid big mistakes.